-No person on the payroll of Northwest Florida State College will accept a gratuity of any value or any proceeds from any merchandise sold on campus or on College time.
+No person on the payroll of the College will accept a gratuity of any value or any proceeds from any merchandise sold on campus or on College time.

-No proceeds will accrue to any NWF State College employee or member of his/her family from the sale to College personnel or students of any commodity required in fulfillment of their employment or scholastic obligations.
+No proceeds will accrue to any the College employee or member of his/her family from the sale to College personnel or students of any commodity required in fulfillment of their employment or scholastic obligations.